dnanexus/dx-toolkit/src/python/doc/dxpy_bindings_intro.rst

    dxpy_dxproject
    dxpy_dxrecord
    dxpy_dxfile
-   dxpy_dxgtable
    dxpy_apps
    dxpy_search

 This module contains useful Python bindings for calling API methods on the DNAnexus Platform.
-Data objects (such as records, files, GenomicTables, and applets) are represented locally by a handler that inherits from the abstract class :class:`~dxpy.bindings.DXDataObject`.
+Data objects (such as records, files, and applets) are represented locally by a handler that inherits from the abstract class :class:`~dxpy.bindings.DXDataObject`.
 This abstract base class supports functionality common to all of the data object classes--for example, setting properties and types, as well as cloning the object to a different project, moving it to a different folder in the same project, or removing the object from a project.

 .. note:: While this documentation will largely refer to data containers as simply "projects", both project and container IDs can generally be